Groups generated by spherical twists on K3 surfaces and full exceptional collections on Fano threefolds

 is well-defined.
 Moreover it is injective for $d>2$ and for $d=2$ its kernel is given by the action of the involution $\iota$ (see Lemma \ref{prop:d2}) \end{lemma} \begin{proof} An element of $\Aut^+H^*(Y,\ZZ)$ acts on the transcendental lattice $T(Y)$ by $\pm \Id$, according to Proposition \ref{prop:TY}.
 Since $\pm \id$ does not change the orientation of the positive 2-planes in $T(Y)_\RR$, the map \eqref{eq:restriction} is indeed well-defined.

 If $\phi$ is a non-trivial element in the kernel of \eqref{eq:restriction} then it is the identity on $\Nscr(Y)$, and it acts as $-1$ on $T(Y)$.
-Invoking Proposition \ref{prop:d2} and Lemma \ref{lem:d2} finishes the proof. \end{proof} Our next aim is to characterize when \eqref{eq:restriction}.
+Invoking Proposition \ref{prop:d2} and Lemma \ref{lem:d2} finishes the proof. \end{proof} Our next aim is to characterise the image of \eqref{eq:restriction}.
 This is tackled by the following result. \begin{proposition}[{\cite[Theorem 7.1]{Dolgachev}}] The image of the map

 is equal to $F(\delta)$. \end{proposition} \begin{proof} Recall that $\Nscr(Y)\cong \H^0(Y,\ZZ)\oplus \Pic(Y)\oplus \H^4(Y,\ZZ)$.
 After identifying $\H^0(Y,\ZZ)\cong \ZZ\cong \H^4(Y,\ZZ)$, an element $\Phi\in \Aut^+(\Nscr(Y))$ can be identified with an element of